Mardi Gras Sydney

 Best things to do at the Sydney Mardi Gras – What to do during Mardi Gras in Sydney

-From Friday, 17th February to Sunday, 5th March 2017 it’s Mardi Gras in Sydney.
-The Mardi Gras parade is on the 4th March.
+From Friday, 15th February to Sunday, 3rd March it’s Mardi Gras in Sydney.
+The Mardi Gras parade is on the 2nd March.
 Are you going to see or take part in the largest parade and celebration of its kind in the world?
-What to do?
-How do you get the most out of the Sydney Mardi Gras?

 Fair Day is a fair start to the official Mardi Gras season, with a fun and a relaxed atmosphere out in the park with friends and family, you can even bring a furry friend if you are so inclined.
 Up to 70,000 are expected to sit on the Mardi Gras grass on Fair Day, then stuff themselves on the plethora of delicacies available at the stalls, have a few drinks but most of all catch up with old friends and make new ones.
 This is also a good opportunity to plan your Mardi Gras festivities.

 There will be colour and activities a plenty, with a range of entertainment for everyone.

 Pool Party – Ivy Pool Bar, 320 George Street

 The Mardi Gras Pool Party is a wet and wild thing you do at one of Sydney’s most exclusive clubs.
 Pool Party is in for the day at the luxury of Ivy Pool Bar for an occasion you are unlikely to forget.

 Get your gear off and relax by the pool, or relax by a cocktail.
 Go for a splash in the pool or just dance, dance, dance!
 There will be music everywhere, there’s even a DJ in the bathroom, always ready to lend a hand – or maybe not. 🙂

 So party with the beautiful people and escape the Sydney heat if it’s hot and stay cool, if it’s not.